sollecitom/software-product-development-blog/content/posts/2023/2023-11-12-organizational-principles-for-effectiveness.md

 There are many kinds of one-way decisions, and the teams need to receive coaching to identify them correctly.
 Firing people is a great example of something that it's always one-way, and must thus be presented to a CFL and the relevant FLs before a team can move forward.

+## How bad actors and bad hires get removed

+TODO

 ##### TODO

 - Bad actors and bad hires get fired (how? by who? when? after trying what? how do people get fired? how do teams get dissolved?)